gamebytes/rock-kickass/README.md

 As Rock Kickass you must fight your way through swarms of enemies, merging their code as you kill them, so that you can gain their powers in order to survive.

+## Dependencies
+Rock Kickass requires [ImpactJS v1.20](http://impactjs.com) in order to be run locally.
+You can run Rock Kickass under any webserver, the `start_server.bat` file requires IIS Express 7.0+ in order to work.

 ## Game Design
 We wanted to make a game that